Want to do this holiday Guided?

 - Ascent: 375 or 470 Metres Approx.

 The day begins with a short passenger ferry ride across the bay of Cadiz to the attractive fishing town of Rota, once an important trading post with North Africa.
-Enjoy some time at the harbour over a morning coffee before jumping on your bikes and riding past the Castillo de Luna, the long stretch of sand of the Costilla beach and the Corales de Rota.
+You can enjoy some time at the harbour over a morning coffee before jumping on your bikes and riding past the Castillo de Luna, the long stretch of sand of the Costilla beach and the Corales de Rota.
 The route from here will take you along the Via Verde Entre Rios, once part of an industrial rail network that has been transformed into a cycle way of smooth gravel to the beach town of Chipiona, a great stop off to enjoy fabulous sea food and maybe a visit to the interesting Museo de Moscatel.

-The ride is leisurely along a via verde, through cultivated lands, to the enchanting Sanlucar de Barrameda.
+The ride is leisurely along a Via Verde, through cultivated lands, to the enchanting Sanlucar de Barrameda.
 The town, part of the ‘sherry triangle´ stands on the left bank of the mouth of the River Guadalquivir, where the famous Manzanilla wine is produced.
 Located opposite Doñana National Park, one of the most beautiful and important wetlands in Europe, Sanlucar, dates back to Muslim times.
 It´s a great place to spend some time due to its rich cuisine, based on fish and seafood and abundant bodegas.

 From Sanlucar, you’ll ride up along-side the Guadalquivir estuary overlooking the Doñana National park which is a haven of bird life, including pink flamingos.